-- (a) The mayor shall submit to the city council the name of each person the mayor desires to appoint to any city office as a department head or as a member of a multiple-member body, but not including any position which is subject to the civil service law. - (b) The city council may refer each name submitted to it to a standing committee of the council which shall review each candidate for appointment and may make a recommendation to the full city council not less than seven (7) nor more than forty-five (45) days after the referral. - (c) The committee may require any person whose name has been referred to it to appear before the committee, or before the city council, to give any information relevant to the appointment that the committee, or the city council, may require. - (d) Appointments made by the mayor shall become effective on the forty-fifth day after the date on which notice of the proposed appointment was filed with the city clerk unless approved or rejected by the city council within the forty-five (45) days.
+- (a) The mayor shall submit to the city council the name of each person the mayor desires to appoint to any city office as a department head or as a member of a multiple-member body, but not including any position which is subject to the civil service law. - (b) The city council may refer each name submitted to it to a standing committee of the council which shall review each candidate for appointment and may make a recommendation to the full city council not less than seven (7) nor more than forty-five (45) days after the referral- - (c) The committee may require, through the mayor, request any person whose name has been referred to it to appear before the committee, or before the city council, or to give any provide to the committee, or the city council information relevant to the appointment that the committee, or the city council, may require. - (d) Appointments made by the mayor shall become effective on the forty-fifth45th day after the date on which notice of the proposed appointment was filed with the city clerk unless approved or rejected by the city council within the forty-five (45) days.